 Information used to authenticate for a particular task.
 In accordance with the principle of least privilege, Datomic allows separate credentials for each different activity performed by a running system.

-An atomic fact in a database, composed of entity/attribute/value/transaction.
+An atomic fact in a database, composed of entity/attribute/value/transaction/added.
 Pronounced like "datum", but pluralizes as datoms.

 A deductive query system, typically consisting of: